LZNEWT00Z/conspectuses/The Modern Python 3 Udemy Bootcamp/README.md

+#The Modern Python 3 Udemy Bootcamp
-Notes from the Udemy course The Modern Python 3 Bootcamp by Colt Steele.
+Notes from the Udemy course by Colt Steele.

 https://www.udemy.com/the-modern-python3-bootcamp/